-The question is not whether models like discounted cash flows are right or wrong; it's whether they are useful.
-Newton wasn't wrong, it's just that his equations have turned out to be special cases of more general phenomena.
+The question is not whether predictive models like discounted cash flows are right or wrong; it's whether they are useful.
+For instance, Newton wasn't wrong, it's just that his equations have turned out to be special cases of more general phenomena.
 The same applies for markets and econometric theory.

 The conversation moves into a discussion of the 2008 crisis and the Federal Reserve as missionary, creating the narrative that they will always backstop the market via "open market operations" like buying the Mortgage-Backed Securities Perry Mehrling talked about.
 Dr Hunt points out that this really began in 2009 with the Temporary Liquidity Guarantee Program, which was a set of actions whereby they put the "full faith and credit of the US government behind the unbacked credit of federally chartered banks" - that is, Goldman could stand up the next day and issue $30bn of corporate debt, co-signed by the government.